becheanucornel/6-Degrees-of-Freedom-Robot--Project/README.md

 ## Kinematics Model
 [**ONGOING DEV**]
-This part's transition into python is still in transition.
+This part's transition into python is still in development.
 The complete version of the project is available in MATLAB.